Which Crave Dry Recipes Get

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the chickpeas, peas, pea protein and alfalfa meal, this still looks like the profile of a dry product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the lentils, peas, and alfalfa meal, this still looks like the profile of a dry product containing a significant amount of meat.